nrfconnect/sdk-nrf/samples/nrf9160/lte_ble_gateway/README.rst

 #.
 Observe that "Application started" is printed to the terminal window after the LTE link is established.
    This might take several minutes.
 #.
 Observe that LED 3 starts blinking as the connection to nRF Cloud is established.

-   See :ref:`asset_tracker_user_interface` in the :ref:`asset_tracker` sample documentation for detailed information about the different LED states used by the sample.
 #.
 The first time you start the sample, pair the device to your account:

    a.
 Observe that both LED 3 and 4 start blinking, indicating that the pairing procedure has been initiated.